YasCoMa/screendop/readme.md

     - **mask_expression_table** (mandatory for both methods): Gene expression values file with the result of the fold change normalized value of a certain gene for each sample, already pruned by the significance (p-value).
     - **raw_expression_table** (mandatory for both methods): Raw gene expression values already normalized following the method pf preference of the user.
     - **labels_file** (mandatory for both methods): File with the prognosis label for each sample
-    - **deg_cutoff_up**: Cutoff value to determine up regulated gene
+    - **deg_cutoff_up**: Cutoff value to determine up regulated gene.
+Default value is 1.
-    - **deg_cutoff_down**: Cutoff value to determine down regulated gene
+    - **deg_cutoff_down**: Cutoff value to determine down regulated gene.
+Default value is -1.
     - **nodes_enrichment**: Node attributes to be used in the screening evaluation.
 It may be a list combining the options "label", "weight" or "all".
-Examples: ["all", "weight"], ["label"], ["label", "weight"]
+Examples: ["all", "weight"], ["label"], ["label", "weight"].
+Default value is ["all"].
     - **edges_enrichment**: Edge attributes to be used in the screening evaluation.
 It may be a list combining the options "label", "weight" or "all".
-Examples: ["all", "weight"], ["label"], ["label", "weight"]
+Examples: ["all", "weight"], ["label"], ["label", "weight"].
+Default value is ["all"].
     - **flag_balance**: Flag to indicate whether the user wants to balance the samples in each outcome class, by SMOTE oversampling.
 Values may be false or true.
+Default value is false.

 * Running modes examples:
 	1. Running outcome disease prediction by graph kernel method: <br>